 Follicular Unit Extraction (FUE) is a type of hair transplant procedure which harvests hair grafts from the donor site to the balding area of the scalp or face.
-This hair restoration procedure is performed with a 0.8mm to 1mm punch instrument.
+This hair restoration procedure is performed with a punch instrument.
 Instead of cutting a strip of hair from the scalp, the hair will be extracted one by one with the very small punch.
 The punch is placed in the skin around the upper part of the follicular unit, making a small circular incision so that the hair grafts can be extracted directly from the scalp.
 FUE does not leave a linear scar.
-However, tiny circular scar, about the size of 0.8mm to 1mm will be scattered in the donor area.
+However, a tiny circular scar, will be scattered in the donor area.

 FUE is a process of hair restoration which requires the transplant of a single hair follicle/graft at a time.

 FUE is ideal and advantageous for the following type of patients:

 - Patients who wish to wear their hair very short.

 - Patients who healed poorly from traditional strip harvesting methods.

 - Patients who had numerous hair transplant procedures done in the past.

 - Patients who do not wish to have linear scars in the donor area.

 Every patient is different and responds to the extraction and removal of follicular units from the scalp differently.
 Some patients may experience a negative reaction (damaged hair follicles).
 While others may have a low transaction rate.
 The type of hair can also affect the process.
 For example, straight hair is easier to extract than curly hair is.

 Follicular Unit Extraction involves the use of a circular biopsy punch for the extraction and removal of hair grafts from the donor site.
 This process can be achieved with either a three or two steps technique: